 What are some of the known causes of varicose veins?

 Some of the widely known causes of varicose veins are:

 Poorly functioning valves: Valves always keep blood moving up towards the heart.
 When the valves are not functioning well, they allow blood to back up into the vein causing it to swell.
 This then causes the blood to collect in the veins hence causing the varicose veins due to the swelling experienced.

-Ageing: Most elderly individuals tend to have varicose veins because blood vessels become less flexible and less elastic.
-This makes it hard for the walls to return to their natural shape after expanding hence making one to have varicose veins.
+Aging: Most elderly individuals tend to have varicose veins because blood vessels become less flexible and less elastic.
+This makes it hard for the walls to return to their natural shape after expanding hence making one have varicose veins.

 Genetics: Varicose veins as well may run in families.
-If one of your closer family members had it, there are high chances of inheriting it too.
+If one of your closest family members had it, there are high chances of inheriting it too.

 Obesity: Being overweight increases one’s chances of having varicose veins.

 Apart from these causes, there are some other predisposing factors like a leg injury, use of contraceptives, being inactive, and sex.

 What are some of the signs and symptoms of varicose veins?